exlant/ticTacToe/README.txt

 This project created "just for fun", in education purpose!

-The is implementation of game tictactoe.
+Is implementation of game tictactoe.
 Based on mongo data base.